 Key town centre regeneration scheme gathering pace

-A state-of-the-art library will also form part of this route, opening up onto a newly created public square, directly adjacent to the burial ground, offering seating and play space for younger children.
+The new state-of-the-art library will also form part of this route.
+It will open up onto a newly created public square, directly adjacent to the burial ground, which will have seating and play space for children under five.

 The Old Burial Ground will also benefit from a facelift and see attractive new features installed including new public art and additional seating.

 Council Leader Ravi Govindia said; “This is a key regeneration scheme that signals real confidence in the ongoing vitality and economic fortunes of Wandsworth town centre.

 “The scheme is not only delivering new homes, new shops and new jobs, but also a state-of-the-art public library.
 And it will breathe new life into the Old Burial Ground which is an important but somewhat underused open space.